tmscott88/GitLite/README.md

 > Written in Python 3, **GitWriting** is a command-line app built for writers/editors using Git.
 I created this app in order to streamline my creative writing and Git workflow into one lightweight app, transitioning away from heavier GUI-based apps like Obsidian, VSCode, etc. Spend more time writing and less time typing commands.
 >
 > Builds are available for Windows and Linux, with a macOS build in the works.
-If using macOS, you may download `gitwriting.py` and execute that instead from `Terminal`.
+If using macOS, you may download `main.py` and execute that instead from `Terminal`.
 See below for how to install and use this app.

 ***BIG DISCLAIMER**: THIS APP IS STILL UNDER DEVELOPMENT!
 Right now, **GitWriting** works best with personal, linear, one-branch projects.
 More advanced Git operations like merging, rebasing, and merge conflict resolution are not implemented at this time.*

+## Requirements

+GitWriting supports most modern Linux distributions, macOS, and Windows 11/10/7.
+However, you may experience unexpected issues on older operating systems which may not support the dependencies below.
+GitWriting does not currently handle Git authentication or create Git repositories for you, though I am open to adding a feature like that, if the need arises.

+- Git (configured and authenticated)
+- A valid Git repository
+- *Python 3 (only needed for development or building from source)*

 ## Usage

 Using the executable

-- Place the **GitWriting-X.X.X** executable in the root directory of your local Git repository.
+- Place the **GitWriting** executable in the root directory of your local Git repository.
 Add an appropriate pattern to your repository's `.gitignore`, i.e. `*GitWriting`
 - Launch the executable.

 Using the script

-- Place the **gitwriting.py** script in the root directory of your local Git repository.
+- Place the **main.py** script in the root directory of your local Git repository.
 Add an appropriate pattern to your repository's `.gitignore` if you don't want the app committed, i.e. `*GitWriting*`
-- Run: `./gitwriting.py [-OPTION]`
+- Run: `[py | python3] main.py [-OPTION]`
-  - If the script won't execute, update its permissions to be executable: `chmod +x gitwriting.py`
 - Options: `[-h | --help | -H]` `[-o | --options | -O]` `[-v | --version | -V]`

 Note: A `config.ini` configuration file must be created and placed in the repo's root directory (alongside the **GitWriting** executable) in order to save and read app settings. certain features will be limited or blocked.
 See below for a working template.